 The renovation architect, Richard “Moby” Marks, who worked with the owners on the restoration, will present his thoughts and discoveries during the process.

 This special visit includes Bloody Marys and a light brunch.

-Shuttles provided to the Charles Elliot House from the Old Federal Court Room.
+Shuttles are provided to the Isaac Motte Dart House from the Old Federal Court Room.